JerryI/wljs-docs/docs/frontend/Reference/Dataset/Dataset.md

 ## Notes
 It supports lazy loading for a large set with many rows.
-The data is stored partially on Kernel if it exceeds 0.5 mB.
+The data is stored partially on Kernel if it exceeds 0.5 Mb.

 The data is saved, when exported using [Static HTML](frontend/Exporting/Static%20HTML.md)